unpoller/unpoller.github.io/documentation/docs/install/configuration.md

 |UP_UNIFI_CONTROLLER_0_VERIFY_SSL |	unifi.controller.verify_ssl |	`false` Verify controller SSL certificate
 |UP_UNIFI_CONTROLLER_0_SITE_0 |	unifi.controller.site.0 	|``["all"]`` specify more sites with _1, _2, etc

-#### 3 Output
+## Output

-##### Prometheus
+### Prometheus

-This section begins with ``[prometheus]`` and configures an HTTP listener where a scrape daemon, such as Prometheus may obtain metrics.
+This section begins with ``[prometheus]`` and configures an HTTP listener where a scrape daemon, such as Prometheus or InfluxDB 2.0 may obtain metrics.
 See the Prometheus wiki page for Prometheus configuration instructions.

 While Prometheus provides some configuration parameters, you shouldn't change them.
 If you don't use Prometheus, set `disable` to `true`.

 | **ENV**          |  **config** 	|  **default and explanation**  |
 | ---------------- | -----------  | -------------------------------- |